FrediWa/Scalperz-Store/README.md

 Majority of communication has been done through Discord and subtasks have been managed through the issues and the project board of this repo.

+## API Dependency
+The frontend is dependent on a couple service APIs.
+It is directly dependent on:
+- Users service
+- Product service
+- Inventory service
+- Cart service
+- Order service

+The application itself is not dependent on the shipping and invoicing services.
+When a user makes an order the order service contacts the necessary services to fully process the order.
+However the user can technically from start to finish make an order on the store without the aforementioned services.